seventeenlands/seventeenlands.github.io/_posts/2019-07-01-bot-signals.md

 The first thing to note from this graph is that there are quite a few cards with zero variance - there are 18 rares and mythics that the Arena bots have never passed in the hundreds of drafts recorded, even in the third pack when it's not in their colors.
 This compares to only four cards never passed in the sample of Magic Online drafts.
 There are three reasons someone might take a card that they're not going to play: they can sell it, they need it outside of the draft, or they’re hate drafting.
 Because there’s no secondary market on Arena, the first reason wouldn’t apply, so we would expect less of this behavior, not more.

 The other thing to note from this graph is that across the entire pick order, the variance is lower.
 This indicates that the bots likely have a very strict pick order within each color, and they stick to it throughout the draft.
 Not only do different human drafters have different valuations of the cards, but even an individual drafter’s pick order will change throughout the draft to fill in holes in their deck.
-For example, someone might be light on two-drops and take *Kronch Wrangler* over *Bloom Hulk* later in the draft, even though the latter is a better card in a vacuum.
+For example, someone might be light on two-drops and take <auto-card>Kronch Wrangler</auto-card> over <auto-card>Bloom Hulk</auto-card> later in the draft, even though the latter is a better card in a vacuum.
 Given the data presented, though, it’s unlikely the bots make these sorts of in-draft adjustments.

 # Self-Correction